mesosphere/dcos-docs-site/pages/1.9/deploying-services/creating-services/deploy-docker-app/index.md

     /nginx   64  0.1    0/1    ---      scale       DOCKER   None
     ```

-1. If you used the [AWS CloudFormation templates](/1.9/installing/oss/cloud/aws/), you must reconfigure the health check on the public ELB to expose the app to the port specified in your app definition (e.g. port 80).
+1. If you used the [AWS CloudFormation templates](/1.9/installing/cloud/aws/) to expose the app to the port specified in your app definition (e.g. port 80), you must reconfigure the health check on the public ELB.
+    1. In CloudFormation, check the checkbox next to your stack.
+    2. Click the **Resources** tab.
+    3. Search for **PublicSlaveLoadBalancer**.
+    4. Click the link in the Physical ID column.
+    5. Follow the instructions in [Update the Health Check Configuration](http://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-healthchecks.html#update-health-check-config).

 1. Go to your public agent to see the site running.
 For information about how to find your public agent IP, see the [documentation](/1.9/administering-clusters/locate-public-agent/).